autonome/vimkeybindings/README.md

 * g : go to the top of the page
 * G (shift-g) : go to the bottom of the page

+## Credits

-Originally by the author of http://www.oreillynet.com/linux/blog/2006/04/firefox_with_vim_keybindings.html, and packaged by Arno, a commenter there, then updated and repackaged by me.
-Documented by Christopher Svec.
+* Originally by the author of [this O'Reilly post](http://www.oreillynet.com/linux/blog/2006/04/firefox_with_vim_keybindings.html)
+* Packaged by Arno, a commenter there
+* Updated and repackaged by me on AMO
+* Documented by Christopher Svec
+* Rewritten from scratch with the WebExtensions API for Firefox 53 and after (and a few before) by me